smallrussian/Hydra/README.md

 ## License

 hydra is licensed under the GPLv3 (or any later version).
-Refer to the [LICENSE.txt](https://github.com/yuzu-emu/yuzu/blob/master/LICENSE.txt) file.
+Refer to the [LICENSE.txt](https://github.com/smallrussian/Hydra/blob/main/LICENSE.txt) file.

 ## Copyright notice

 All software used in tandem with this program MUST be purchased and legally obtained, any piracy is FORBIDDEN.
-The DMCA says that you are allowed to bypass copy protection on something that you own if you are trying to [achieve interoperability with an independently created piece of software](https://www.law.cornell.edu/uscode/text/17/1201) So fuck off with your DMCA notice Nintendo, it is ILLEGAL.
+According to the DMCA.
+17 U.S.C § 1201(f)(1)

 ## Sharing